 At our exhibition, we will answer these questions and let you experience some of these challenges!

 The idea of the exhibition is not to be a local attraction, rather it is hoped that it will act as a catalyst in local communities and workplaces – engaging all people from different backgrounds into thinking about their role in building a more inclusive society for Autistic people.

 Becoming an adult and starting out in life can be hard for everyone but for Autistic people, who can find change difficult, it can be especially tough.
-It can also be tougher when people don’t understand the condition and so, don’t include people with the condition in school, college, the workplace and the community.
+It can also be tougher when people don’t understand the condition and so don’t include people with the condition in school, college, the workplace and the community.

 We encourage visitors to check out the exhibition and to become part of the answer to building an inclusive society.

-We are currently taking bookings for 2021.
-If you would like to host our Autism Experience Exhibition, get in touch with us by emailing [email protected]!
+If you would like to host our Autism Experience Exhibition, get in touch with us by emailing email@example.com!